Barcelona – Costa Brava: Sun, Sea and Culture

 Born and raised in Girona and having guided visitors through Barcelona and Catalonia for over a decade, we couldn’t hope for a better ambassador in Catalonia!

-Bonus: June 4th to the 11th 2023 will be accompanied by a professional photographer who will take pictures of the group for you to treasure, share and keep.
+Bonus: Our June 2024 trip will be accompanied by a professional photographer who will take pictures of the group for you to treasure, share and keep.

 Guest feedback